Siege of Malta (World War II): RAF air superiority

 Before the Spitfires arrived, other attempts were made to reduce losses.
 In February 1942, Squadron Leader Stan Turner arrived to take over 249 Squadron.
 Lloyd had requested a highly experienced combat leader be sent and Turner's experience flying with Douglas Bader over Europe meant he was qualified to lead the unit.
-He began the adoption of the loose finger-four formation in an attempt to cut RAF losses by introducing more flexible tactics to compensate for technical inferiority.
+He began the adoption of the loose finger-four formation to cut RAF losses by introducing more flexible tactics to compensate for technical inferiority.
 The outmoded Hurricanes still struggled against the very latest Bf 109Fs of Jagdgeschwader 53 (JG 53) and Italian Macchi C.202s; the Junkers Ju 88 bomber also proved a difficult enemy.
-However, the Hurricanes did record occasional victories against the Bf 109Fs, during one attack in February 1942 only three managed to break up a raid by fifty Bf 109s.
+The Hurricanes had occasional victories against the Bf 109Fs; during one attack in February 1942 three managed to break up a raid by fifty Bf 109s.

-On 7 March 1942, a contingent of 16 Supermarine Spitfire Mk Vs flew to Malta from the aircraft carrier HMS Eagle as part of Operation Spotter.
+On 7 March 1942, a contingent of sixteen Spitfire Mk Vs flew to Malta from the aircraft carrier HMS Eagle as part of Operation Spotter.
 A further run by Eagle delivered nine Spitfires.
 The Club Run (delivery of aircraft to Malta by carrier) became more frequent through 1942.
 Then, USS Wasp despatched 47 more aircraft (Operation Calendar) on 13 April 1942.
 All but one reached the island.
 While the Spitfires were a match for the Axis aircraft, many of those delivered in March and April were destroyed on the ground and in the air, where they were outnumbered; for five days in April there was just one Spitfire available to defend the island, for two days there were none.
 The Germans had watched their delivery and pressed home heavy attacks.
-By 21 April 1942 just 27 Spitfires were still airworthy, and by evening that had fallen to 17.
+By 21 April 1942 just 27 Spitfires were still airworthy and by evening that had fallen to 17.
 The overwhelming Axis bombardments had also substantially eroded Malta's offensive naval and air capabilities.
 By March–April 1942, it was clear the Luftwaffe had achieved a measure of air superiority.
 The Regia Aeronautica also pressed home attacks with determination.
 Often, three to five Italian bombers would fly very low over their targets and drop their bombs with precision, regardless of the RAF attacks and ground fire.